2014 Stanley Cup playoffs

-The 2014 Stanley Cup playoffs of the National Hockey League (NHL) began on April 16, 2014, and ended June 13, 2014 when the Los Angeles Kings defeated the New York Rangers four games to one in the Stanley Cup Finals.
+The 2014 Stanley Cup playoffs was the playoff tournament of the National Hockey League (NHL) for the 2013–14 season.
+They began on April 16, 2014, and ended June 13, 2014, when the Los Angeles Kings defeated the New York Rangers four games to one in the Stanley Cup Final.
+Prior to the season, the league realigned its teams into four divisions (two in each conference), and adopted a new modified divisional-based playoff structure: the top three teams in each division qualified for the playoffs, along with two wild cards in each conference.

 The Boston Bruins made the playoffs as Presidents' Trophy winners with the most points (i.e. best record) during the regular season.
-The Detroit Red Wings increased their consecutive playoff appearance streak to 23 seasons, the longest streak at the time and the fifth longest streak in NHL history.
+The Detroit Red Wings increased their consecutive playoff appearance streak to 23 seasons, the longest streak at the time and the fifth-longest streak in NHL history.
 The Dallas Stars ended the league's third longest active playoff appearance drought, qualifying for the postseason for the first time in six years.
 For the first time since 1973, only one Canadian team qualified for the playoffs: the Montreal Canadiens.
 This was also the first time since the 1978 Stanley Cup playoffs that no playoff games were played in Western Canada.
 For the third time in four years, all three California-based teams again made the playoffs.
-The Columbus Blue Jackets won their first franchise playoff game on April 19, 2014, and their first ever franchise playoff home game at Nationwide Arena on April 23, 2014, both against the Pittsburgh Penguins.
-Three Original Six teams reached the Conference Finals, the first time this has occurred since 1979.
+The Columbus Blue Jackets won their first franchise playoff game on April 19, 2014, and their first-ever franchise playoff home game at Nationwide Arena on April 23, 2014, both against the Pittsburgh Penguins.
+Three Original Six teams reached the conference finals, the first time this had occurred since 1979.